Tensor Tomography on Asymptotically Hyperbolic Surfaces: Statement of the main results

 \subsubsection{Mapping properties of the X-ray transform on \texorpdfstring{$L^2$}{L 2} and \texorpdfstring{$\Aphg$}{phg} spaces}

-On a non-trapping AH manifold $(M,g)$, the geodesic X-ray transform can be generally thought of as a map $I \colon C_c^\infty(SM^\circ)\to C_c^\infty(\G)$, given by
+On a non-trapping AH manifold $(M^\circ,g)$, the geodesic X-ray transform can be generally thought of as a map $I \colon C_c^\infty(SM^\circ)\to C_c^\infty(\G)$, given by

 More generally, we want to consider Fr\'echet and Hilbert functional settings that incorporate boundary behavior.
-With the polyhomogeneous spaces $\Aphg^{E}$ and the various notations related to index sets defined in Appendix \ref{sec:phg}, we first prove the following:

-\begin{proposition} Let $(M,g)$ be a non-trapping AH manifold and let $E$ be an index set with $\Re(E)>0$.
+With the polyhomogeneous spaces $\Aphg^{E}$ and the various notations related to index sets defined in Appendix \ref{sec:phg}, we first prove the following, which is analogous to \cite[Theorem 2.1]{Mazzeo2021} in the compact case: \begin{proposition} Let $(M^\circ,g)$ be a non-trapping AH manifold and let $E$ be an index set with $\Re(E)>0$.
 Then the operator \eqref{eq:IH} extends as a map

 Moreover, for every $\alpha>0$ and bdf $\rho$ on $M$, there exists a function $R_\alpha\in C^\infty(\overline{\G})$ such that

 where $B$ is the Beta function.
 Moreover, there exist $\mu',\alpha'>0$ such that for all $\mu_\rho\leq \mu'$ and $0<\alpha\leq \alpha'$, $\big|\frac{\mu_{\rho} R_\alpha}{B(\alpha/2,1/2))}\big|\leq 1/2$. \end{proposition}